Spousal Maintenance & Spousal Support Attorneys in Denton County

 On the other hand, “Spousal Maintenance” is a form of post-divorce support that has much stricter requirement discussed below.

-If you are currently going through a divorce or are thinking about filing for one and live in the greater Denton, Texas area, Paine & Nolter, P.C. has a team of experienced and aggressive divorce attorneys who can help you get your best chance at securing temporary alimony.
+If you are currently going through a divorce or are thinking about filing for one and live in the greater Denton, Texas area, Attorney Ed Nolter is an experienced and aggressive divorce attorney who can help you get your best chance at securing temporary alimony.
 Our team will work with you to prepare your evidence and develop a full accounting of your income and expenses as well as any evidence that may be established to demonstrate the divorce will lead to limited or diminished future earning abilities.

 How Maintenance Is Determined